decretist/Dissertation/Chapter3/chapter3.md

 Decretum,"[@winroth_recent_2004] and his views on Sg influence the arguments he makes about the trajectory of Gratian's teaching career.

-Winroth adopts the convention in *The Making of Gratians's Decretum* of referring to the author of the first recension as Gratian 1 and to the author of the second recension as Gratian 2.
+Winroth adopts the convention in *The Making of Gratian's Decretum* of referring to the author of the first recension as Gratian 1 and to the author of the second recension as Gratian 2.
 The arguments he makes in the first five chapters of his book are agnostic as to